pnkraemer/probdiffeq/docs/api_docs/ivpsolve.md

 ## Which one should I use?

-It is perfectly fine to use the traditional API (not the functions marked with ``odefilter_``).
+It is perfectly fine to use the traditional API (not the functions marked with ``probdiffeq_``).
 But a true pro calls the ODE filter the way it is supposed to be called.

 ### Adaptive simulation of specific time-points

-::: odefilter.ivpsolve.simulate_terminal_values
+::: probdiffeq.ivpsolve.simulate_terminal_values
-::: odefilter.ivpsolve.solve_and_save_at
+::: probdiffeq.ivpsolve.solve_and_save_at

 ### Adaptive simulation using native Python control flow
-::: odefilter.ivpsolve.solve
+::: probdiffeq.ivpsolve.solve